-To do this, Go to the Functions tab and search for Lookups folder and select the Lookup that we created earlier.
-As we all know that, we assigned the condition in Lookup transformation.
-It means we have to provide the parameter value of type integer.
+To do this, Go to the Functions tab, search for the Lookups folder, and select the Lookup we created earlier.
+As we all know, we assigned the condition in Lookup transformation.
+It means we have to provide the parameter value of the type integer.

-TIP: Lookup transformation will check the condition id = DepartID and if the condition is TRUE then it will return the corresponding department name otherwise NULL will be returned.
+TIP: Lookup transformation will check the condition id = DepartID, and if the condition is TRUE, it will return the corresponding department name; otherwise, NULL will return.

 Once you finish writing the expressions, Click OK to close the transformation window.
-Next, Drag and drop the target definition (Unconnected Lookup) from Targets folder to the mapping designer and connect the expression transformation with the target definition.
+Next, Drag and drop the target definition (Unconnected Lookup) from the Targets folder to the mapping designer and connect the expression transformation with the target definition.
 Please use the Autolink.. option to connect them.

-Before we close the Mapping, Let us validate the Informatica unconnected lookup mapping by going to Mapping Menu bar and selecting the Validate option.
+Before we close the Mapping, Let us validate the Informatica unconnected lookup mapping by going to the Mapping Menu bar and selecting the Validate option.

 Once we finish creating the Mapping, we have to create the workflow.
 PowerCenter Workflow manager provides two approaches to creating a workflow.

 In this Informatica Unconnected Lookup Transformation example, we will create the Workflow manually.
-Once we created the workflow, our next step is to create a session task for our mapping.
+Once we have created the workflow, our next step is to create a session task for our mapping.

 Step 4(a): Creating Session for Unconnected Lookup Transformation in Informatica

 There are two types of sessions:

-For this Unconnected Lookup in Informatica example, we are going to create Non-reusable Session.
-Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter a unique name (S_Unconnected_Lookup) for the session.
+For this Unconnected Lookup in Informatica example, we will create Non-reusable Session.
+So please navigate to Tasks Menu and select the Create option to open the Create Task window.
+Here you have to choose the Session as Task type (default) and enter a unique name (S_Unconnected_Lookup) for the session.

 Double click on the Session Task to configure it.
-Although we have to configure Sources, targets, and some common properties, we are not going to explain them here.
-We strictly recommend visiting the Session article to understand the properties.
+Although we have to configure Sources, targets, and some common properties, we will not explain them here.
+Instead, we strictly recommend visiting the Session article to understand the properties.

-The unconnected lookup transformation in informatica workflow is a valid one.
-Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.
+The unconnected lookup transformation in Informatica workflow is a valid one.
+Now, Let us start the Workflow by navigating to workflow menu and selecting the Start Workflow option.